Post job

 • Step 3: Make a budget

-• Step 5: Post the job
+• Step 5: Post your job

-• Step 6: Interview process
+• Step 6: Interview candidates

 • Step 7: Send a job offer and onboard your new marketing manager/project manager

-• Step 8: Go through the checklist for the hiring process
+• Step 8: Go through the hiring process checklist

 jobs

-Before you post your marketing manager/project manager job, you should take the time to determine what type of worker your business need.
+Before you post your marketing manager/project manager job, you should take the time to determine what type of worker your business needs.
 While certain jobs definitely require a full-time employee, it's sometimes better to find a marketing manager/project manager for hire on a part-time basis or as a contractor.

 Is the person you're thinking of hiring a US citizen or green card holder?